- The Washington Times - Thursday, December 18, 2025

 SEOUL, South Korea — The Taiwanese government confirmed Thursday that the Trump administration is selling $11 billion worth of arms to the democratically governed island, including mobile and rocket artillery, anti-armor weapons and battlefield command-and-control systems.

-Taiwan’s Ministry of National Defense expressed “sincere gratitude” to the U.S., noting in a statement on its website that the Trump administration has made a “notification to Congress” to process the sale.
-The U.S. State Department had announced the arms sale late Wednesday during a nationally televised address by President Trump.
+The Taiwanese Ministry of National Defense expressed “sincere gratitude” to the U.S. It noted in a statement on its website that the Trump administration has made a “notification to Congress” to process the sale.
+The State Department announced the arms sale late Wednesday during a nationally televised address by President Trump.

 The weapons sale is likely to anger the communist government of China, which regards Taiwan as part of its sovereign territory.

-In response Thursday, China’s Foreign Ministry said: “China firmly opposes and strongly condemns” the sale and “urges the U.S. to … immediately stop the dangerous act of arming Taiwan.”
+In response Thursday, the Chinese Foreign Ministry said: “China firmly opposes and strongly condemns” the sale and “urges the U.S. to … immediately stop the dangerous act of arming Taiwan.”

 Most members of the international community, which have official diplomatic relations with Beijing but not with Taipei, formally adhere to the “One China” principle.
-But there is low-key disquiet in many democratic capitals, given China’s increasingly powerful navy and Taiwan’s critical role in the global semiconductor supply chain.
+There is low-key disquiet in many democratic capitals, given China’s increasingly powerful navy and Taiwan’s critical role in the global semiconductor supply chain.

-That disquiet has been amplified by U.S. sources who allege that Chinese President Xi Jinping has ordered Beijing’s forces to be invasion-capable in 2027.
+That disquiet has been amplified by U.S. sources who say Chinese President Xi Jinping has ordered Beijing’s forces to be invasion-capable in 2027.

-China is upgrading its amphibious forces, including creating a flotilla of specialized bridging vessels and drilling with civilian ferries.
+China is upgrading its amphibious forces.
+This includes the creation of a flotilla of specialized bridging vessels and the use of civilian ferries for training purposes.

 Advertisement